 So next I read about Orcus on the excellent Karmastrology: but it is not helping me because as the author says: “I’ve been following Orcus in the charts of my clients for over a year now, and it’s not altogether obvious what’s going on either by natal position or by transit.
 Orcus is holding tight onto his secret.
 So far, the most significant observation I have is that there is no dramatic observation to be made as yet.
 This is particularly true with transits involving Orcus.
 They’re pretty quiet, at least amongst the people I’m seeing.”

 Now, you know the rule that says if you want to understand a planetary energy, wait till it contacts Jupiter in your astrology and you’re away; well I was looking at the placement of Orcus in the heavens right now, and guess what?
-Yep, smack at a conjunction with my Jupiter.
+Obviously in exact conjunction with my Jupiter.

 I am trying to keep myself centred and I am consoling myself with the knowledge that at least I am getting a feel for Orcus, at first-hand, but it is not fun.

 Let’s see where this goes as we put Orcus under the microscope.